LucaGGE/Azoth-Blackguard/README.md

 1. I promise that it will represent the best of the best that my abilities and dedication can produce.
 No fixes/improvements will be shelved to save time.
 1. It is being developed with my own hands, and those who created the sources for the sounds have been regularly paid.
 1. It does not contain advertisements or propaganda, nor does it seek to deceive or misinform people.
 It is a genuine product.
 1. It is being developed with portability and lightness in mind.
 My goal is to create something as compatible as possible with older operating systems and machines, and it will be sold for a few dollars.
-In fact, I am considering releasing it under an OS MPLv2 license.
+Also, I am releasing it as OS under an MPLv2 license, so paying is absolutely optional (but please do, it would help immensely and allow me to switch to game dev full-time).

 ## So, this "system" of yours, how is it?